-Scott Harrison has helped to bring clean drinking water to over 6.3 million people worldwide.
-The founder and CEO of charity: water, one of the most well-known philanthropic organisations in the world, shares how his approach to running a non-profit — from innovation to strategy to partnerships — can be applied to any business to help create outstanding success.
+Scott Harrison has helped to bring clean drinking water to millions of people around the world.
+The founder and CEO of charity: water, one of the most well-known philanthropic organizations in the world, shares how his approach to running a non-profit — from innovation to strategy to partnerships — can be applied to any business to help create outstanding success.

 Harrison spent almost 10 years as a nightclub promoter in New York City before leaving to volunteer on a hospital ship off the coast of Liberia as a volunteer photojournalist.
 During this time, he witnessed extreme levels of poverty and illness and came to learn that many of the infections and diseases needing treatment were waterborne.
 With a newfound understanding of the global water crisis, Harrison returned to New York City in 2006 to found his non-profit organization, charity: water.